psychemedia/pentrich-uprising/derby_mercury.md

 HOUSE OF LORDS, Tuesday, June 8.

-A Commission was brourght down from the Prince Regent expressive of his approbation of the choice the Commons had made of Mr. Manners Sutton as their Speaker.
+A Commission was brought down from the Prince Regent expressive of his approbation of the choice the Commons had made of Mr. Manners Sutton as their Speaker.

 LORD COLCHESTER.